 You will be fully vaccinated two weeks after your last dose.

 It takes a little time for your body to build up its immune response after vaccination.
-You can expect the vaccine to take full effect about two weeks after you receive your second dose of a two-dose vaccine and two weeks after receiving a single-dose vaccine.
+You can expect the vaccine to take full effect about two weeks after you complete your primary vaccine series.

 You may be able to help others.